Matrix42AG/shim-review/README.md

 *******************************************************************************
 ### What kernel are you using?
 Which patches does it includes to enforce Secure Boot?
 *******************************************************************************
-Linux kernel 5.5.7, which has the all the required patches to enforce the secure boot
+Linux kernel 5.5.7, which has the all the required patches to enforce the secure boot.

+We are currently running Kernel version 5.5.7.
+Our intention is to upgrade to the latest kernel version and apply the most recent security patches.
+However, our current priority is to address the issue involving a certificate mismatch under the shim.
+Resolving this problem is crucial for unblocking our clients.

+It's worth noting that we only utilize the Linux kernel to display a login dialog for user authentication, allowing them to proceed to boot into Windows.
+We do not grant shell access or permit any actions that involve modifying kernel modules or similar activities.

 *******************************************************************************
 ### Add any additional information you think we may need to validate this shim.